tuub/pdf-processing/README.md

 ## PDF-Processing
 PDF-Processing is a web interface for the callas pdfaPilot CLI.
-It allows a logged in user to upload a PDF file, perform validation and conversion of and to PDF/A and to download a converted file.
+It allows a logged in user to upload a PDF file, perform validation of and conversion to PDF/A and to download a converted file.

+The software is posted here as it is installed at the Technical University of Berlin.
+If you wish to use it, you will probably want to adapt images, links and some texts to your needs.
+All links and texts are found in `ini/messages_<lang>.ini`.
+Colors can be adjusted in `css/pdf.css`.

 The current version presupposes a shibboleth login configuration in the Apache server.